eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 | Component+Node        | Channel Group | homeassistant/component/node/object|
 | -> Component Features | Channel       | state/topic/defined/in/comp/config |

----
+### Generic MQTT Thing

-There is also a generic "topic" thing available.
+A generic MQTT Thing has no configuration and is a pure shell for channels that you add yourself.

 You can manually add the following channels:

-## Supported Channels
+#### Supported Channels

 * **string**: This channel can show the received text on the given topic and can send text to a given topic.
 * **number**: This channel can show the received number on the given topic and can send a number to a given topic.
 It can have a min, max and step values.